jxxssicaa/dh110jessicang/Interface Design.md

 These three tasks are listed as follows:

 1. Message a doctor
 2. Find the location map of doctors nearby
 3. Locate the mental health hotline

 My test user was able to quickly complete all three tasks without roadblocks or problems.
+The video evidene of the user testing is here:

 ### Color Contrast Test

 <img width="446" alt="Screen Shot 2021-11-07 at 5 48 17 PM" src="https://user-images.githubusercontent.com/91767108/140677206-731dcb27-cbe5-4259-81d2-905fcb1b19fb.png">

-### Conclusion